 In order to stack the deck for an uncomplicated vaginal delivery, it is important to have proper nutrition for the mother, the baby, and the placenta.
 It is important to practice good body mechanics and exercise so that the mother and baby can work together to align for birth as well as to be physically fit enough to change positions in labor.
 Also, the couple needs to work on stress management techniques.
-Stress reduction through childbirth classes, working with a doula, having a supportive care provider and a supportive partner can have both short term and long term benefits.
+Stress reduction through childbirth classes, working with a doula and having a supportive care provider and a supportive partner can have both short-term and long-term benefits.

 Once you have a healthy foundation then the birth can unfold as needed.
 But that doesn’t mean that it will be pain-free.
 Gentle Birth Strategies is an article on the three forms of pain commonly experienced in labor.
 They are emotional, physiological, and functional pain.
 And most of this pain can be eliminated with a healthy foundation but not all.

 So if we can reduce the pain of childbirth by say 75% with a healthy foundation then let’s talk about the remaining 25%.
 Where does that pain come from and what is its purpose?